codingnoob47/ShekharTanwar/TimeSeries-Projects-master/README.md

 The Analysis was focussed on understanding the following aspects of the stores:

-A) Revenue Collection
+1) Revenue Collection

-B) Summary Statistic of Sales by StoreType
+2) Summary Statistic of Sales by StoreType

-C) Store Operational Days
+3) Store Operational Days

-  C1) Effect of Holidays : StateHoliday
+  1.1) Effect of Holidays : StateHoliday

-  C2) Effect of Holidays : SchoolHoliday
+  1.2) Effect of Holidays : SchoolHoliday

-  C3) Effect of Promo on Sales by Store
+  1.3) Effect of Promo on Sales by Store

 The results of the analysis are as follows :